PS5 restock update: Track on Twitter, Walmart, Target and more

 It has been a very quiet start to the month in terms of PS5 restocks.
 After a busy end to May, June has offered a real lack of drops so far.
 Aside from a very limited Best Buy restock, which didn't even include the PS5 Digital console, it's been a frustrating couple of weeks for anyone still trying to secure Sony's in-demand gaming console.

-We're hoping that this week will be a little more eventful.
-We could, at last, see a restock from Sony Direct, which is long overdue at this point.
+A restock from Sony Direct is long overdue at this point so we're hoping to see a drop there in the near future.
 Meanwhile, Walmart could join in on the action after taking multiple weeks off as well, but the retailer's last restock was a complete disaster.
 Hopefully, the next drop from the mega-retailer runs a little smoother.

 Amazon UK held a PS5 restock last week, this could be significant because when one regional Amazon site restocks, often other regions drop stock shortly after.
-So, Amazon is definitely a retailer to keep an eye on this week.
+So, Amazon is definitely a retailer to keep an eye on.

 In frustrating restock-related news, Sony has confirmed that supply of the PS5 isn't expected to get any better this year.
 This would mean restock shortages continuing into 2022.
 Fear not, however, we'll be here everyday tracking restocks until the console is available without issue.